StatisticsNZ/population-explorer/README.md

 ### Structure of this repository

 This is a work in progress.
 Active development is under way.
+As the code is released under the usual protocols for release of any material from the Data Lab, the code in the public version of this repository is likely to be at least one to three weeks behind the development version.

 Note that none of this code will work for anyone else; even researchers with access to the IDI would not be able to create and run the schemas and stored procedures, for example.
 It is published for transparency and to help discussion of the definition of variables.